9.7 Pancreas

 Figure 9.7.4 Jaundice, or yellowing of the skin and whites of the eyes, is a common sign of pancreatitis.

-is inflammation of the pancreas.
+Pancreatitis is inflammation of the pancreas.
 It has a variety of possible causes, including gallstones, chronic alcohol use, infections (such as measles or mumps), and certain medications.
 Pancreatitis occurs when digestive enzymes produced by the pancreas damage the gland’s tissues, which causes problems with fat digestion.
 The disorder is usually associated with intense pain in the central abdomen, and the pain may radiate to the back.
 Yellowing of the skin and whites of the eyes (see Figure 9.7.4), which is called jaundice, is a common sign of pancreatitis.
 People with pancreatitis may also have pale stools and dark urine.
 Treatment of pancreatitis includes administering drugs to manage pain, and addressing the underlying cause of the disease, for example, by removing gallstones.

 Pancreatic Cancer

-There are several different types of pancreatic cancer that may affect either the endocrine or the tissues of the gland.
+There are several different types of pancreatic cancer that may affect either the endocrine or the exocrine tissues of the gland.
 Cancers affecting the endocrine tissues are all relatively rare.
 However, their incidence has been rising sharply.
 It is unclear to what extent this reflects increased detection, especially through medical imaging techniques.
 Unfortunately, pancreatic cancer is usually diagnosed at a relatively late stage when it is too late for surgery, which is the only way to cure the disorder.
 In 2020 it is estimated that 6,000 Canadians will be newly diagnosed with pancreatic cancer, and that during this same year, 5,300 will die of pancreatic cancer.

 While it is rare before the age of 40, pancreatic cancer occurs most often after the age of 60.
 Factors that increase the risk of developing pancreatic cancer include smoking, obesity, diabetes, and a family history of the disease.
 About one in four cases of pancreatic cancer are attributable to smoking.
 Certain rare genetic conditions are also risk factors for pancreatic cancer.